LunarG/VulkanTools/vkconfig/vkconfig.md

 * A true/false pairing &mdash; The user can select either true or false, but not both.
 * A dropdown box &mdash; The user can select any one from a number of options.
-* A multi-selection dropdown box &mdash; The user can select any number of options from a dropdown menu
+* A multi-selection dropdown box &mdash; The user can select any number of options from a dropdown menu.
-* A text field &mdash; The user can enter any text
+* A text field &mdash; The user can enter any text.
-* A file &mdash; The user can enter any text as a filename, but a file selector button is present for convenience
+* A file &mdash; The user can enter any text as a filename, but a file selector button is present for convenience.

 At the present time, layer settings will only work for layers written by Khronos or LunarG.
 In the future, settings may work for other layers, but this feature has not currently been developed.